ms/buildtogether.tech/src/errors/index.md

     than those you would use to describe the code to the user.

 Do not blame the user, and do not use words like fatal, illegal, etc.
-:   The former can be frustrating---in many cases, "user error" actually
+:   The former can be frustrating—in many cases, "user error" actually
-    isn't---and the latter can make people worry that the program has damaged their data, their computer, or their reputation.
+    isn't—and the latter can make people worry that the program has damaged their data, their computer, or their reputation.

 Do not try to make the computer sound like a human being.